mbeutel/slowmath/README.md

 C++ is infamous for the abundance of [undefined behavior](https://en.cppreference.com/w/cpp/language/ub) (UB) in the language and standard library specification.
 Perhaps most notably, signed integer overflow is undefined in C++.
-This defeats many naïve approaches at guarding against overflow:
+This defeats many naïve attempts at guarding against overflow:

 ```c++
 // bad code